Zephni/WR-Admin-installer-Laravel-8/README.md

   - Make migrations for new tables
   - Copy the DBModelTemplate.php Model and modify for created tables
   - Edit AdminController.php and set up the navigation
-  - Read the built in documentation for detailed help
+  - Read the built in documentation at /admin/documentation for detailed help